mishasharmaa/Ai-Dungeon-TopicsInCS/README.md

 # AI Dungeon Game

 Welcome!
 This game walks you through a short text adventure game powered by a local LLM, via Ollama, where a user has to retrieve the stolen crown.
-It is goverened by a 'rules,json' file that enforces legal moves, locks, and win/lose conditions.
+It is governed by a 'rules.json' file that enforces legal moves, locks, and win/lose conditions.
 Have fun!

 ---

 ### Installation and Running

-1. Install Ollama (if not already) and Run it
+1. Install Ollama (if not already) and run it

-    - brew intall ollama
+    - brew install ollama
     - ollama serve
     - ollama pull qwen3:4b